-Trump To Sign 'Phase One' China Trade Deal, But Most Tariffs Remain In Place
+Trump Signs 'Phase 1' China Trade Deal, But Most Tariffs Remain In Place

 The administration says China has pledged to boost its purchases of U.S. goods and services over the next two years by $200 billion over 2017 levels.
 That would represent an increase of more than 50%.

+That includes $32 billion in additional agricultural purchases, $78 billion in manufactured goods, $52 billion in energy products, and $38 billion in additional U.S. services.

+"We're delighted that the Chinese consumers will now enjoy the greater access to the best products on earth: those made, grown and raised right here in the USA," Trump said.

-In addition to farm goods, China is expected to buy more manufactured products, energy products and services from the U.S. Lovely said it's possible for China to increase its purchases by $200 billion, but warned it could have a disruptive effect on global trade flows.
+Lovely said it's possible for China to increase its purchases by $200 billion, but warned it could have a disruptive effect on global trade flows.

 "This should be giving our other trade partners some serious anxiety because one way [for China] to achieve those targets is simply to stop buying from other countries and shift purchases to the U.S.," she said.

-China's Vice Premier Liu He is scheduled to join Trump at the White House Wednesday to sign the "phase one" deal.
-While the agreement leaves many economic disputes between the two countries unresolved, Lovely said the 18-month trade war has allowed both sides to send a message.
+China's Vice Premier Liu He joined Trump at the White House for the signing ceremony.

+While the agreement leaves major economic disputes between the two countries unresolved, Lovely said the 18-month trade war has allowed both sides to send a message.

 "The U.S. is going to use whatever muscle it can to get what it wants," she said.
 "On the other hand, it's also shown the United States that China's going to be very hard to bully."